miquelflorensa/cuTAGI/docs/autoapi/pytagi/nn/slinear/index.rst

    Smoother Linear layer for Recurrent Architectures.

-   This layer performs a linear transformation ($y = xW^T + b$), specifically designed to be used within LSTMs where a smoothering mechanism might be applied to the hidden states.
+   This layer performs a linear transformation (:math:`z = aW^T + b'), specifically designed
+   to be used within LSTMs where a smoothing mechanism might be applied to the hidden states.
 It wraps the C++/CUDA backend `cutagi.SLinear`.